inEXASCALE/mphodlr_exp/README.md

 git lfs pull
 ```

-Full repository containning all code and data can also be obtained in (see [here](https://zenodo.org/records/13335429).
+Full repository containning all code and data can also be obtained in [here](https://zenodo.org/records/13335429).